Corporate Social Responsibility

-CCT Venues have a clear mission to become a leader in the meetings industry when it comes to operating in an environmentally friendly and ethical way.
-Our company policy is:
+CCT Venues have a clear mission to maintain their position as a leader in the meetings industry when it comes to operating in an environmentally friendly and ethical way.
+Our company Corporate Social Responsibility policy is:

 Reduce, Reuse and Recycle & Be Paper Smart, Energy Smart and Waste Smart

 We have four clear areas in which we address this, which are:

 - The environment and how our business impacts this both locally and nationally

 For many years we have been recognised in the Clean City Awards (presented by The Lord Mayor of the City of London).
 Our Awards include one Merit, two Gold and seven Platinum accolades – plus in 2016, the sought-after Chairman’s Cup, in a year of outstanding new initiatives and achievements.
 More recently in February 2020, we were awarded another coveted Platinum Award.
 We were unable to take part during the pandemic but look forward to participating in this scheme in the future.

 Other achievements include continued Platinum IACC Green Star accreditation – one of only 3 venues in the UK to have achieved this international award for environmental best practice in the meetings industry.
 We have also received awards from First Mile Recycling.

 We apply a top down approach to our Corporate Social Responsibility (CSR) policy.
 Our message and commitments are communicated at staff inductions so that all team members are aware and empowered to implement and/or improve our company Corporate Social Responsibility policy.
 Corporate Social Responsibility is also discussed and reviewed through the staff appraisal process, ensuring all ideas are captured, reviewed and explored.
 Similarly, our Corporate Social Responsibility strategy is discussed monthly at our Senior Management meetings.